by john (comments: 0)

 So the status with the post is that the online services I need are still not up yet but the more expensive option to ship from supermarkets is open again.They officially still have 2-3 days delays on those kinds of packages and random false reroutes happen (have to drive 30km now to pick up a parcel for example instead of just 10).

 Shipping from the supermarket means that the girl working there will have to type in all your addresses manually in the system.
-And while she's certainly cute, fast typing is not her strength.
+Fast typing is not her strength.
 Neither her colleagues.
 Think of one finger on the address label and one searching the right button on the keyboard.
 I don't want to stand around in the supermarket for 3 hours waiting but I don't feel comfortable with so many paid packages sitting around at my home either.
 Will have to make up my mind on that later today.

 Ok then an update on the vectorzoa games:

 Assembly of the pcbs with RAM and bankswitching logic.
 In that configuration the pcbs have 24k ROM + 8k RAM.
 Both logo and spikes circus need that much RAM.

 One thing I realised is that I could significantly cut down assembly time by using solder paste stencils and a reflow oven.
 Reflow oven is already ordered (chinese version of course, homebrew style) and should arrive any day now.
 With the stencils I gonna wait till I have some spare money.
 Now I'm using a glue dispenseer hacked for use with solder paste, a hot iron and a SMD hot air rework station.
 It works.
 Results look much better than with a soldering iron.